Blendify/blender-manual/trunk/blender_docs/manual/addons/object/bool_tools.rst

 Fast Transformation
-   When enable this option in the add-on preferences your :kbd:`G`/:kbd:`R`/:kbd:`S` hotkeys will be replaced for a custom one that can handle objects visibility and boolean modifiers before and after the transform operation to give a fast transform when using boolean operations.
+   When enable this option in the add-on preferences your :kbd:`G`/:kbd:`R`/:kbd:`S` hotkeys will be replaced for a custom one that can handle objects visibility and Boolean modifiers before and after the transform operation to give a fast transform when using Boolean operations.
    It only works good when handling high-poly brush, if you try to use it in a low-poly brush when another high-poly brush is applied it will be slow yet since we have a bad Dependency Graph handling of that situation.